 Your doctor may also order an LDL test if you are already being treated for high cholesterol.
 In this case, the test is used to determine if lifestyle changes, such as diet and exercise, or medications are lowering your cholesterol successfully.

-Children normally do not need to be tested for LDL levels.
-However, children who are at a greater risk—such as those who are obese or who have diabetes or hypertension—should have their first testing done between the ages of 2 and 10.
+Children normally don’t need to be tested for LDL levels.
+However, children who are at a greater risk — such as those who are obese or who have diabetes or hypertension — should have their first LDL testing done between the ages of 2 and 10.

 High cholesterol does not generally cause any symptoms, so it is necessary to check for it routinely.
-High cholesterol raises your chances of having certain medical conditions, some of which are life-threatening.
-These include:
+High cholesterol raises your chances of having certain medical conditions, some of which are life threatening.

 - coronary heart disease